alramirezca/ATRACKCS/README.md

 * rioxarray (developed in 0.9.1 in py3)
 * rasterio (developed in 1.2.1 in py3)
 * folium (developed in in 0.12.1.post1 in py3)
-* OS: Linux or Windows, may work in MAC.
+* OS: Linux or Windows, may work in MAC

 ## Installation